-Soil contamination occurs when the amount of elements or chemicals in the soil increase above normal limits as a result of human action.
-Soil can become contaminated through a huge variety of sources including:
+Soil contamination occurs when the amount of elements or chemicals in the soil increase above normal limits due to human action.
+Soil can become contaminated through a huge variety of sources, including:

 - wastewater irrigation